alexanderyj/GridRun/README.md

 Characters designed by Catherine Jin, Clements High

-Programmed by Alexajder Jun, Clements High
+Programmed by Alexander Jun, Clements High

 Developed as a Computer Science III Project in Spring 2022